-If the Company or its ultimate parent company becomes a public company, the Group intends to adopt a progressive dividend policy targeting an initial annualised pay-out of approximately 40 per cent. of net income, with reinvestment for growth being the primary use of available cash.
+The Group intends to adopt a progressive dividend policy targeting an initial annualised pay-out of approximately 40 per cent. of net income, with reinvestment for growth being the primary use of available cash.
 The Group expects to pay its first dividend in May 2022, with a 33 per cent. and 67 per cent. split between the Group's interim and final dividend payments respectively, across the fiscal year.